hyrex-labs/hyrex-python/README.md

 #### Step 3: Run your worker(s)

-- Update this command with the module path to your Hyrex instance
+- Update this command with the module path to your Hyrex instance:

 ```
 hyrex run-worker my_app.tasks:hy